 We get it.
 Expense reporting can be challenging.
-That’s why we put together this expense reporting cheat sheet for when you need to get all the details—fast.
+That’s why we put together this expense reporting cheat sheet for when you need to get all the details and some expense report best practices—fast.

 If you’re filing for a long trip, that can mean a lot of work.
 Plus, there’s always the chance that it will get denied for not having enough information, so that could mean having to do it all over again.

-What tools are out there to make expense reporting easier?
-A quick Google search will show you that there are plenty of software options for simplifying what can be a complex process.
-Here are a few options you should be looking for in this software:
+A quick Google search will show you that there are plenty of web based expense reports options for simplifying what can be a complex process.
+Here are a few things you should be looking for in the best expense report software:

 Another complication comes in the form of business rules.
 Companies might have particular rules for how expense reports have to be handled.
 Perhaps one company allows an employee to be reimbursed for dessert or for wine with dinner, while another does not.
 That means that an administrator has to look at an expense report to make sure that they not only provided correct data that makes sense, but also that they followed the rules.

-What happens if someone enters information incorrectly (purposefully or not)?
 Falsified or just plain wrong information contributes to the time it takes for an expense report to be approved.
-If an approver, while manually looking over and matching receipts to dates and times and purchases, notices that the information doesn’t add up, then the expense report is denied.
+If an approver, while manually looking over and matching receipts to dates and times and purchases, notices that the information doesn’t add up or that someone is falsifying expense reports, then the expense report is denied.
 Luckily, a lot of this hard work can be done automatically with Auditing features that match receipts to transaction feeds.

-Those business rules mentioned earlier also come into play here with an automated software system.
+Those business rules mentioned earlier also come into play here with automated expenses report software.
 The software can be set up to ensure that the expense report is following all the rules and then that all data is verified (through receipts or through matching expenses to transaction feeds from credit cards).

-What are some tips for filing my first expense report?
 This doesn’t need to be a scary task.
-Here are a few tips to help you in filing your first (or your 1,001st) expense report:
+Here are a few employee expense report best practices to help you in filing your first (or your 1,001st) expense report:

 We hope that this guide has been helpful when it comes to understanding all there is to know about expense reports.
 If you'd like to know more about some of the innovations in expense report software, check out the FREE white paper below for details on what to consider when evaluating your options.